Let’s look at how TLC’s proven drainage systems protect your foundation, your lawn, and ultimately, your home value

-It’s a story I’ve heard hundreds of times over 42 years in this business, and it always starts the same way.
-Homeowners notice soggy spots, little puddles near their foundation, maybe a few patches of grass that never seem to dry out.
-But what they don’t realize is that standing water isn’t just a nuisance — it’s slowly eating away at the most valuable investment you own: your home.
+After every Maryland rainstorm, homeowners notice soggy spots, small puddles near their foundation, and perhaps a few patches of grass that never seem to dry out.
+But what they don’t realize is that standing water isn’t just a nuisance; it’s slowly damaging your home.

-So today, I want to explain — in plain English — why proper drainage matters, what happens when you ignore it, and how TLC’s proven drainage systems protect your foundation, your lawn, and ultimately, your home value.
+So today, we will go over why proper drainage matters, what happens when you ignore it, and how TLC’s proven drainage systems protect your foundation, your lawn, and ultimately, your home value.

 The Hidden Enemy Beneath the Surface